 James Saunders-Wyndham

 Some people will argue that Japanese language is no harder to learn than any other language.
-My response is… Of course, Japanese is hard to learn!
-Japanese language contains
+Japanese language contains:

 It always ranks in the top five hardest languages to learn.
 However, anything that can be considered rewarding rarely comes easy.

-Japanese can take you many years to get fluent...
-I have seen some people become very fluent within a few years.
-However, I would say such Japanese learners are the exception and not the rule.
+Japanese can take you many years to get fluent.
+Despite my years of living in Japan, I have still not mastered the Japanese language. ...
+However, I have seen some people become very fluent within a few years.
+Those people studied.

 Japan adopted Chinese characters during the 5th Century as the basis of their writing system.
 Initially, people wrote characters based on their phonetic sound.
 Therefore, people could swap different characters around to represent a single word or meaning.
 This was obviously a confusing and unorganized system.

 Both hiragana and katakana are reflections of one another since they both stand for the same sound.
-Most writing situations require the use of hiragana, and people use it with kanji to form words.
+Most writing situations require the use of hiragana, and people use it with kanji to explain phonetic reading.

 On the other hand, we employ the katakana script on its own to represent loanwords, which they borrow from other languages.
 Look at the following example: